cn205000/IT-Portfolio/Active Directory/ActiveDirectory-DomainSetup/readme.md

 <br>

 ## Step 5️⃣: Join Client VM to Domain

+>📌 *Why?* Joining the domain connects the client to the centralized management system handled by the Domain Controller.

 1. Log into the **Client VM** as the local Administrator, then open **System Properties** (type 'Run' then sysdm.cpl).
 2. Click **Change**, select **Domain**, and enter the domain name you set earlier (e.g., mydomain.com).